Monday, December 26, 2022

 My premises about software development

-That is why I have tried to do an exercise in introspection to extract which are the basic premises that I almost unconsciously apply when I think about software and the process of developing it.
+That is why I originally did an exercise in introspection to extract the basic premises that I almost unconsciously apply when I think about software and the process of developing it.
+Here I update those premises with additional context and lessons learned in recent years.

 These are my premises for software system development:

-• Software is a means to achieve an impact: We are not working just for the software itself but to achieve an impact on the "business".
-We must keep this in mind when making decisions and prioritizing tasks.
+• Software is a means to achieve an impact: We are not working just for the software itself, but to achieve an impact on the business or mission.
+Code is just a tool to deliver value.
+Software should be seen as a means to an end, not the end itself.
+The outcome (the impact on users or the business) is what matters, and extra code or features beyond that are liabilities to be minimized.
+We must keep this in mind when making decisions and prioritizing tasks, focusing on results over output.

-• When developing software-based systems, there is always a high degree of uncertainty, so we must optimize for quick feedback and work iteratively and incrementally, always taking small, safe steps (https://www.eferro.net/p/small-safe-steps-3s-workshop.html).
+• When developing software-based systems, there is always a high degree of uncertainty: We must optimize for quick feedback and work iteratively and incrementally, always taking small, safe steps.
+Working in small, safe steps allows us to iterate quickly, reduce risks, and improve our understanding at each stage.
+Fast feedback beats big upfront plans in uncertain environments.

-• In software development, maintaining options and flexibility is valuable.
-To do this, it is essential to defer commitment and try to use reversible decisions whenever possible.
+• In software development, maintaining options and flexibility is valuable: To do this, it is essential to defer commitment and favor reversible decisions whenever possible.
+This reflects the Lean principle of deferring decisions until the last responsible moment.
+By postponing irreversible choices, we avoid premature lock-in and keep our design options open longer.
+This leads to simpler, more adaptable designs with lower accidental complexity.

 These are my personal premises with respect to software development, and they are not necessarily universal principles.
-However, they are essential for working efficiently and effectively in software development.
-These premises may not apply in the same way in all contexts, but I perceive them as accurate in the contexts in which I have worked.
+However, they have proven essential for working efficiently and effectively in the contexts I’ve been in (primarily product-centric software teams).
+I recognize that these premises may not apply in the same way in all contexts, but I perceive them as accurate in the environments in which I have worked.

 Monday, December 12, 2022